GoPro HERO7 Black Edition Action Camera Review

 I took my GoPro HERO7 Black on a recent trip to Spain and Morocco to see how the latest generation of GoPro action cameras performs.

 I primarily wanted a small, compact camera to capture photos fast.
-My DSLR is too bulky to take everywhere, and the smartphone is a bit of a hassle with the wallet style case, having to unlock, find the camera app and struggle to see the screen in the bright sun.
+My DSLR is too bulky to take everywhere, and the mobile phone is a bit of a hassle with the wallet-style case, having to unlock, find the camera app and struggle to see the screen in the bright sun.
 I was also intending to head to the beach, and there was no way I was letting my DSLR near the sand, or even my brand new Samsung Galaxy S10.

 Overall I found the GoPro HERO7 Black a decent enough compact camera for my use, however, there are several limitations and pitfalls you should be aware of if you are considering buying one.

 First of which is the lens, or fingerprint magnet as I have been calling it.
 The lens needs constant cleaning as it attracts fingerprints and grease like nothing else, except maybe brushed aluminium surfaces.
-Really, it can get fingerprints on it even if its cleaned and sealed in a box.
+It can get fingerprints on it even if it's cleaned and sealed in a box.
 Remember to keep wiping the lens clean before taking photos otherwise they will get smudged.

 There are two modes for the lens - the standard 150° wide-angle lens, and a cropped 4:3 "linear" mode.
-In both video and still photo modes the wide setting produces a very distinctive fish-eye effect which requires them to be post-processed in order to remove.
-The wide-angle is equivalent to around a 6mm lens on a DSLR, and the linear is equivalent to about 24mm lens.
+In both video and still photo modes the wide setting produces a very distinctive fish-eye effect which requires them to be post-processed to remove.
+The wide angle is equivalent to around a 6mm lens on a DSLR, and the linear is equivalent to about a 24mm lens.

 GoPro offers software for editing videos - but you need a beefy computer to process 4K videos.
 Photos can be corrected easily in Adobe Lightroom or Photoshop using lens correction filters.